Engineering blog

 4. Slider Windows

-Slider windows comprise of side-by-side windows that slide horizontally along tracks.
+Slider windows comprise side-by-side windows that slide horizontally along tracks.
 Depending on the style, both windows can slide, or one can be fixed while the other slides.

-• An excellent choice for elongated wall space, and also if you want to frequently open and close windows.
+• An excellent choice for elongated wall space and also if you want to frequently open and close windows.

 • Highly durable due to lack of mechanisms or cranks.

-• They are popular in mid-century modern style homes.
+• They are popular in mid-century modern-style homes.

 • Often used for basement egress windows.